 You can see a full list of its international branches at this webpage.

 Although Barclays doesn’t offer a wide range of financial products, it does give its users the opportunity to manage their finances via a mobile app available for both Android and Apple users.
-However, it’s worth noting that the U.S. version of the app carries a surprisingly low rating of 2.3 stars on the App Store, and just 1.6 stars on Google Play.
+The user experience of the U.S. app has improved significantly over the past year: 4.5 stars in Android and 4.6 stars in the Apple App Store.

-Barclays’ apps offer users mobile check deposit, the ability to initiate one-time transfers to linked accounts, and an account overview so you can keep track of your balance.
-However, users complain of multiple glitches and bugs, as well as latency and login errors.
+Barclays’ apps offer mobile check deposit, the ability to initiate one-time transfers to linked accounts, and an account overview so you can keep track of your balance.